 - Bodie, California

 Its last post office closed in 1942.
 It used to be a town dedicated to obtaining gold until it was extinct in the area.
 In 1960, the village was turned into a historical park and is now open to the public.

 - Pripyat, Ukraine

 Due to the nuclear explosion of the Chernobyl plant, the city had to be evacuated in 1986.
 The radiation is still concentrated.
-However, it has dropped enough to be able to obtain tours guided by specialists.
+However, it has dropped enough to obtain tours guided by specialists.

 - Oradour-sur-Glane, France

-Germans massacred the city and the inhabitants in 1944.
-The few survivors migrated and founded another town under the same name nearby.
-Now, this ghost town is a memorial to the victims killed and is open to the public.
+Germans massacred the city and its inhabitants in 1944.
+The few survivors migrated and found another town under the same name nearby.
+This ghost town is a memorial to the victims killed and is open to the public.

 - Fordlândia, Brazil